tomerfiliba/agnos/site/index.rst

   f.write("hello kitty\n")
   f.close()

-Implementing the service is a little more lengthy, naturally, but fear not!
+Implementing the service is a little lengthy, naturally, but very trivial too.
-It's very simple too.
+To see how that's done, check out the :doc:`demo <demo-1>`.